Holiday Club Scam UK: How to Spot and Avoid Timeshare Fraud

 How to verify if a holiday club is genuine

 Before you commit to any holiday club membership, take these verification steps.
-First, search the company name online alongside words like 'scam', 'complaint', or 'review' — check independent review sites such as Trustpilot, Which?, and the Citizens Advice consumer helpline website for any warnings or complaints.
-Second, ask the company for their registration details: legitimate travel companies operating in the UK should be registered with the Association of British Travel Agents (ABTA) or hold a licence from the Civil Aviation Authority (CAA) if they sell package holidays.
-You can verify this on the ABTA or CAA websites.
+First, search the company name online alongside words like 'scam', 'complaint', or 'review' — check independent review sites such as Trustpilot and Which?, and your nation's consumer service website, for any warnings or complaints.
+Second, you can check whether the company belongs to ABTA – The Travel Association (formerly the Association of British Travel Agents) or holds an ATOL licence from the Civil Aviation Authority (CAA) — but treat this as a useful extra check, not a pass/fail test.

 What to do immediately if you have already signed